RunestoneInteractive/RunestoneServer/pip2/source/Files/FindingaFileonyourDisk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Opening a file requires that you, as a programmer, and Python agree about the location of the file on your disk.
-The way that files are located on disk is by their **path**  You can think of the filename as the short name for a file, and the path as the full name.
+The way that files are located on disk is by their **path**.
+You can think of the filename as the short name for a file, and the path as the full name.
 For example on a Mac if you save the file ``hello.txt`` in your home directory the path to that file is ``/Users/yourname/hello.txt``
 On a Windows machine the path looks a bit different but the same principles are in use.
 For example on windows the path might be ``C:\Users\yourname\My Documents\hello.txt``